antfu/antfu.me/pages/posts/mental-health-oss.md

 In a way, Open Source is still very new to me, even today.

 Since I started to learn programming and knowing about open source, I have been dreaming about being a full-time open source developer.
 When I was in college, I was eager to get recognized by the open source community, trying hard to "figure out" some impactful work that I could accomplish.
-All of a sudden, you will reach a pivotal point, where your project might unexpectedly take off, or you have been invited to join a big project - in a moment you will start to feel all those excitements as well as the responsibilities suddenly come along.
+All of a sudden, you will reach a pivotal point, where your project might unexpectedly take off, or you have been invited to join a big project - in a moment, you will start to feel all those excitements as well as the responsibilities suddenly come along.
 In a few days, when the initial excitement starts to fade away, you start to realize that it also means so much responsibility and other things that you have never thought about.
 Despite that I have been trying all my college years to get into open source, when I finally stepped into it, I realized how much I was unprepared.

 One interesting thing about Open Source is that **one is probably never prepared**.
 You might encounter tricky technical problems, or have to keep up with the new technologies, but there are also a bunch of things other than coding that you have to deal with.
 You have to be your _customer support_ to answer questions; be a _designer_, a _writer_ to prepare nice documentation; a _project manager_ to keep the project on track; a _team leader_ to onboard new contributors and keep the team motivated; _marketing_ your stuff; _speaking_ at conferences; and so on.
 Those are the "side-effects" of being an open source developer, many things come to you in a bundle, not only the code.